 What is property development finance?

-There are lenders willing to offer money to develop a property for up to two years to cover building and refurbishment costs.
+There are lenders willing to offer money to develop a house for up to two years to cover building and refurbishment costs.

 There are a range of finance options with some lenders offering the opportunity to convert the original loan into a mortgage once the project is complete.